 If you don’t have anything to physically show then don’t worry.
 The idea of an internship is to gain experience and employers understand this.
 Some will test your skills by assigning a fictional assignment or project and asking you how you would go about completing it.
 Take this opportunity to prove yourself worthy of hiring.

-Asking questions is a sign of an employee with potential and insight.
+Having your own internship interview questions to ask is a sign of an employee with potential and insight.
 This will show how diligent you are in making sure that the internship will meet your needs as well as the company’s.
 It is a great time to show off your research.
 Here are some good examples:

 - What will my daily tasks include?